Wonder What Harry Styles As A Boyfriend Is Like? SNL’s Aidy Bryant Found Out...Kinda

 Advertisement

-The sketch’s weird factor goes from zero to 100 when the chihuahua transforms into Styles, SNL’s host and musical guest this week, Harry Styles.
+The sketch’s weird factor goes from zero to 100 when the chihuahua transforms into Styles, SNL’s host and musical guest this week.
 Styles sports the same sweater as the dog version of Doug and the collar too, which looks surprisingly good on Styles in a kinky sort of way.

 “Joan, I love you.
 I love the way you feed me ham.
 You’re my wife, my love, my everything.
 I love you just the way you am,” Styles croons as he comes to life right before Joan and our eyes.
 It’s so funny and Bryant does such a good job looking mesmerized that you’re willing to overlook the grammar faux pas.